U.S. Army Corps of Engineers Bay Model: History

 In the late 1940s, John Reber proposed to build two large dams in the San Francisco Bay as a way to provide a more reliable freshwater supply to residents and farms and to connect local communities.
 In 1953, the U.S. Army Corps of Engineers proposed a detailed study of the so-called Reber Plan.
 Cornelius Biemond proposed a similar plan which would dam the Sacramento River in the delta region to feed aqueducts with freshwater.
 Authorized by Section 110 of the Rivers and Harbors Act of 1950, construction of the Bay Model was completed in 1957 to study the plans.
 The tests proved that the plan was not viable, and the Reber Plan was scuttled.

 The Sacramento-San Joaquin River Delta portion was added to the model in 1966-1969 to provide information for studies concerning impacts of the deepening of navigation channels, realignment of Delta channels (via the Peripheral Canal), and various flow arrangements on water quality.
 When completed, the expanded model covered 2 acre of land.

 Size and scope

-The model is approximately 320 feet long in the north-south direction and about 400 feet long in the east-west direction.
+The model is approximately 320 ft long in the north-south direction and about 400 ft long in the east-west direction.
 It is constructed out of 286 five-ton concrete slabs joined together like a jigsaw puzzle.
 Features that affect the water flow of the San Francisco Bay and Sacramento-San Joaquin Delta are reproduced, including ship channels, rivers, creeks, sloughs, the canals in the Delta, fills, major wharfs, piers, slips, dikes, bridges, and breakwaters.

-The limits of the model encompass the Pacific Ocean extending 17 miles beyond the Golden Gate, San Francisco Bay, San Pablo Bay, Suisun Bay and all of the Sacramento-San Joaquin River Delta to Verona, 17 miles north of Sacramento on the north, and to Vernalis, 32 miles south of Stockton on the San Joaquin River on the south.
+The limits of the model encompass the Pacific Ocean extending 17 mi beyond the Golden Gate, San Francisco Bay, San Pablo Bay, Suisun Bay and all of the Sacramento-San Joaquin River Delta to Verona, 17 miles north of Sacramento on the north, and to Vernalis, 32 mi south of Stockton on the San Joaquin River on the south.